 And I did, just a bit, even on the game's lowest difficulty—because every one of the game's enemies, even the gruntiest of goons, can dish out telling damage if you're not quick with a right-stick flick.
 And I cackled, too, and cursed, because God Hand is both an innovative game even when played today, and a (by modern standards) broken-feeling beat 'em up that can easily drive you up the walls.
 Not that you'll always see them, the walls that is—they tend to disappear completely when protagonist Gene is too close to them and the camera's positioned just right/wrong.

-There's a whole bunch of things that Don't Quite Work here—and I appreciate how the game's age is a factor in its general presentation, but that the camera is a constant chore to keep on top of, with two analog sticks available on the DualShock 2, is initially maddening.
+There's a whole bunch of things that Don't Quite Work here—and I appreciate how the game's age is a factor in its general presentation, but that the camera is a constant chore to keep on top of, with two analogue sticks available on the DualShock 2, is initially maddening.
 The right stick dodges left and right and backflips, so it's with the left that you need to both position Gene and keep track of the surrounding faces he's supposed to be pummeling.
-Pushing up steps forward, obviously.
-But there's a Resident Evil–like tank controls thing going on when you try to turn around.
+Pushing up steps forward, obviously; but there's a Resident Evil-like tank controls thing going on when you try to turn around.
 And that takes practice, to say the least, especially when the bad guys are swarming and your health is precariously slight.

 Article continues after the video below